akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 @@snip [passivation new default strategy](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy type=conf }

-This default strategy uses a [segmented least recently used policy](#segmented-least-recently-used-policy).
-The active entity limit can be configured:
+This default strategy uses a [composite passivation strategy](#composite-passivation-strategies) which combines recency-based and frequency-based tracking: the main area is configured with a [segmented least recently used policy](#segmented-least-recently-used-policy) with a frequency-biased [admission filter](#admission-filter), fronted by a recency-biased [admission window](#admission-window-policy) with [adaptive sizing](#admission-window-optimizer) enabled.

+The active entity limit for the default strategy can be configured:

 @@snip [passivation new default strategy configured](/akka-cluster-sharding/src/test/scala/akka/cluster/sharding/ClusterShardingSettingsSpec.scala) { #passivation-new-default-strategy-configured type=conf }